ibm-cloud-docs/FileStorage/faqs.md

 Customers with special requirements for compliance such as NIST 800-88 Guidelines for Media Sanitization can perform the data sanitization procedure before they delete their storage.

-## I cannot cancel a {{site.data.keyword.filestorage_short}} volume because the Cancel action in the Cloud console is unavailable or disabled.
-What’s happening?
+## Why is the Cancel action unavailable in the console?
 {: faq}
 {: #cancelstorage}